Hamdi Marzouki: Back to Africain

-After his stint with Stade Tunisien from 2002 to 2004, he came back to Club Africain and earned all total 104 caps for the club (including two spells), scoring 7 goals.
+After his stint with Stade Tunisien from 2002 to 2004, he came back to Club Africain and earned a total of 104 caps for the club (including two spells), scoring 7 goals.
 He has also captained the team in domestic tournaments.

 Later career

 He also played domestically for clubs like Dibba Al-Fujairah Club of United Arab Emirates, Al-Arabi SC of Kuwait, CS Hammam-Lif, CA Bizertin and Avenir Sportif de Gabès of Tunisia and Salgaocar SC of India.

 Dibba Al-Fujairah

 His major achievements are winning the UAE First Division League with Emirati giants Dibba Al-Fujairah Club in 2005–06 season and Kuwait Super Cup with Al-Arabi.
 He played more than 115 games for the side as a defender alongside scoring 18 goals in the league.
 He was the highest scoring defender for the Fujairah-based side.

 Salgaocar

 On 7 January 2011, he penned the contract with Indian I-League outfit Salgaocar SC as a foreign recruit under coaching of Karim Bencherifa.
 However, he have not appeared in any league match for the club.
 Though it was his last stint in club football and later he retired in 2011.